HugoCornelis/workflow-automation-engine/README.md

   specification and user manuals.

-## Some of the Details
+## Technical Details

 __The Workflow Automation Engine__

 The `workflow` engine helps automate complex system shell tasks during software development.

-Typical use cases include running local or remote shell commands with hard-to-remember arguments and options, compiling source code on a build server, converting documentation into web pages, flashing binary software images (such as the Linux kernel) to small or embedded devices, and orchestrating command sequences across local, remote, or virtual machines.
+Typical workflows include running local or remote shell commands with hard-to-remember arguments and options, compiling source code on a build server, converting documentation into web pages, flashing binary software images (such as a Linux kernel) to small or embedded devices, and orchestrating command sequences across local, remote, or virtual machines.

 The `workflow` engine provides the following capabilities: